Quickstart

 Step 6: Verify the Appended Event in the Admin UI

-In the the Admin UI, click the
+In the Admin UI, click the

 Stream Browser